fusionfabric/open-api-standard/Customization.md

 ```

 #### Resource Meta Data Schema, Schema Definition

+The resource API provides the ability to create, read, update and delete the custom fields associated with a resource as well as allowing the client to obtain the custom fields schema.
+The Resource Meta Data API allows a client to maint the custom field definitions.

 A **resource meta data API** can be optionally provided to support `POST`, `PUT`, `GET`, `DELETE` operations that
 allow clients to update the custom fields schema.